Mcthomas777/SENS-RPyi/README.md

 # RPyi-SENS

-Hi everyone, this GitHub has been created for my project RPyi - SENS, that stand for Raspberry Pi / Py - Stars Extraction Navigation System. <br />
+This GitHub has been created for project RPyi - SENS, that stand for Raspberry Pi / Py - Stars Extraction Navigation System. <br />
 As it is called, system will have to refind its attitude regarding stars position at a t-time, attitude of the holder must been has precise as it can, regarding the technologies used. <br />

-Also as I'm new on github as on python, please I'm asking you to be tolerant, and all suggestions/recommandations are welcomed at the following adress : j.thomas15@outlook.fr
+If any questions, contact : j.thomas15@outlook.fr

 ## 1) What the purposes ?